datalad-handbook/book/docs/beyond_basics/101-172-checklist.rst

    - ``projectfolder``: This is your 1TB project folder under ``/data/project/`` on juseless
    - ``processed``: This is an arbitrary name that you call the folder to hold preprocessing results
    - ``BIDS``: This is your BIDS-compliant input data in a DataLad dataset
+   - ``cluster``: This is the cluster ID HTCondor assigns to your jobs (you will see it once your jobs are submitted)

 1. Create an analysis dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^